Milo-sipper/Milo-sipper/README.md

-SAFMC 2023 and 2024 participant
+SAFMC 2023 Participant

-i will try to get more, thanks for the encouragement
+I will try to get more, thanks for the encouragement